phamhung075/claude-automation/README.md

 # Claude Automation System

-**Autonomous Multi-Agent Workflow Orchestration using Claude Code CLI**
+**High-Performance Multi-Agent Workflow Orchestration with Rust-Based Launchers**

 ---

 ## 🎯 What is This?

-A **fully autonomous multi-agent system** that coordinates AI agents to complete complex tasks without human intervention.
-Agents work as a team, communicate, share knowledge, and run until all work is complete.
+A **Rust-based launcher system** for orchestrating Claude AI agents with tmux sessions, message injection, and worker management.
+Built for performance, reliability, and seamless integration with the agenthub MCP backend.

 ### Key Features

-✅ **Zero API costs** - Uses Claude Code subscription via `claude -p` ✅ **Autonomous loops** - Runs 24/7 until all conditions met ✅ **Agent communication** - Agents share knowledge and coordinate ✅ **File-based architecture** - Simple, debuggable, no complex infrastructure ✅ **MCP integration** - Syncs with Model Context Protocol task management ✅ **Graceful degradation** - Handles failures, requests human help when stuck
+✅ **cclaude-rs** - Interactive launcher that opens new terminals with tmux ✅ **claude-inject** - Message injection and background worker spawning ✅ **Automatic agent detection** - Hooks auto-load agents from status line ✅ **Worker registry** - Track and manage multiple background workers ✅ **Tmux integration** - Visible sessions with message injection capability ✅ **Cross-platform** - WSL2 (Windows Terminal), Linux (gnome-terminal), macOS (Terminal.app)

 ---